woshikangfei/Cargo-CarND-Capstone/README.md

 #### Brake torque calculation

-It is necessary to calculate brake torque with the following since Brake CMD type is `TORQUE`.
+It is necessary to calculate brake torque with the following equation since Brake CMD type is `TORQUE`.

 `Brake torque = (vehicle_mass + fuel_capacity * GAS_DENSITY) * deceleration *  wheel_radius`

 The above simple equation is based on assumption that the ground can absolutely provide enough friction force for tires.
 Anyway this is enough for our case here.

-According to `<param name="decel_limit" value="-1." />` in `dbw.launch`, the estimated maximum brake torque for Carla is about 428Nm, only 0.13 times of Carla maximum working brake torque 3250Nm.
+According to `<param name="decel_limit" value="-1." />` in `dbw.launch`, the estimated maximum brake torque for Carla is about 428Nm, only one tenth of Carla maximum working brake torque 3250Nm.

 In this case, `max_throttle_percentate` and `max_braking_percentage` for Carla are assigned 0.1 in dbw.launch.